Best Of16 min read

 • WordPress and WooCommerce optimized

-• Hack and malware protection included
+• Built-in hacking and malware protection

 • BoldGrid website builder included